Waker-Uz-Zaman: As Chief of Army Staff

-Interim government formation
+Interim government support

 Muhammad Yunus adorns the badge of Senabahini Padak (SBP) to General Waker on 21 November 2024.

 On 3 August 2024, Waker held an officer's address to get the opinions of the army regarding the suppression of the ongoing insurrection.
 Afterwards, he undertook that army personnel will not involve on the act of execution.

 On 4 August, he and the other service chiefs advised Hasina to resign.
-The following day, the army secured the resignation of Hasina at Ganabhaban and escorted her to BAF Base Bangubadhu in order to abscond her for India.
-On 5 August 2024, Waker announced that Hasina had resigned and fled Bangladesh to India at the amidst the Student-People's uprising, he announced that an interim government will be formed with the support of the political parties and the protesters, promising that the military would investigate violence against student protesters and hand over power.
+The following day, the army secured the resignation of Hasina at Ganabhaban and escorted her to BAF Base A. K. Khandker in order to abscond her for India.
+On 5 August 2024, Waker announced that Hasina had resigned and fled Bangladesh to India at the amidst the July Uprising, he announced that an interim government will be formed with the support of the political parties and the protesters, promising that the military would investigate violence against student protesters and hand over power.

+General Waker-Uz-Zaman announcing the end of Sheikh Hasina's long authoritarian rule on 5 August 2024.

+Gen. Waker Uz Zaman along with Chiefs of Bangladesh Armed Forces and President Mohammed Shahabuddin in the aftermath of Sheikh Hasina's resignation on 5 August 2024.

 Members of the interim government led by Nobel laureate Muhammad Yunus were sworn in on the night of 8 August, three days after the Fifth Hasina ministry was dissolved following the resignation of Sheikh Hasina and the ousting of her regime.
 Waker-uz-Zaman oversaw the oath-taking ceremony of Yunus in presence of political leaders, civil society leaders, generals and diplomats.
 Yunus was declared head of the interim government of Bangladesh, but other attendees that were sworn in to act as Yunus' interim cabinet members were referred to as "advisers" rather than ministers.
 These new advisers included student protesters, such as, Nahid Islam and Asif Mahmud, whom led the quota reform and the non-cooperation movement culminating in the ousting of Sheikh Hasina.

 He hinted that the interim government may have 15 members for instance.
 However, he did not disclose their names and the possible tenure of the government.
-He vowed to help and support the interim government to help it complete reforms following the constitutional crisis, and to held a general election within 18 months.
+He vowed to help and support the interim government to help it complete reforms following the constitutional crisis, and to hold a general election within 18 months.

+During the 2026 Bangladeshi general elections, he deployed troops to ensure that the elections were held peacefully.

 Controversy

-In March 2025, Hasnat Abdullah and Sarjis Alam accused Waker of opposing the appointment of Muhammad Yunus as chief advisor after 5 August 2024, and they also claimed that, in March 2025, Waker secretly argued over a proposal to Hasnat and two other anti-discrimination student movement leaders to bring the Refined Awami League back into Bangladeshi politics without a trial, which led to widespread criticism on social media and the media, as well as reactions in political circles.
+In March 2025, Hasnat Abdullah and Sarjis Alam alleged Waker of opposing the appointment of Muhammad Yunus as chief advisor after 5 August 2024, and they also claimed that, in March 2025, Waker allegedly secretly argued over a proposal to Hasnat and two other anti-discrimination student movement leaders to bring the Refined Awami League back into Bangladeshi politics without a trial, which led to widespread criticism on social media and the media, as well as reactions in political circles.
 However, Bangladesh army described Hasnat's assertions as "hilarious and an immature array of stories."